emacsmirror/molecule/README.md

 1. Main commands:

     -   `molecule-init`: Initialize a new role or scenario.
+Binded to `C-x m n`.

-    -   `molecule-check`: Use the provisioner to perform a Dry-Run&#x2026;
+    -   `molecule-check`: Use the provisioner to perform a Dry-Run.
+Binded to `C-x m c`.

-    -   `molecule-converge`: Use the provisioner to configure instances&#x2026;
+    -   `molecule-converge`: Use the provisioner to configure instances.
+Binded to `C-x m o`.

     -   `molecule-create`: Start instances.
+Binded to `C-x m r`.

     -   `molecule-dependency`: Mange the role's dependencies.
+Binded to `C-x m d`.

     -   `molecule-destroy`: Destroy instances.
+Binded to `C-x m e`.

-    -   `molecule-idempotence`:  Use the provisioner to configure the&#x2026;
+    -   `molecule-idempotence`:  Do an idempotency test.
+Binded to `C-x m i`.

     -   `molecule-lint`: Lint the role.
+Binded to `C-x m l`.

     -   `molecule-list`: Lists status of instances.
+Binded to `C-x m s`.

     -   `molecule-syntax`: Use the provisioner to syntax check the role.
+Binded to `C-x m y`.

-    -   `molecule-side-effect`: Use the provisioner to perform side-effects&#x2026;
+    -   `molecule-side-effect`: Use the provisioner to perform side-effects tests.
+Binded to `C-x m f`.

-    -   `molecule-test`: Test (destroy, create, converge, lint,&#x2026;
+    -   `molecule-test`: Test (destroy, create, converge, lint, &#x2026;) Binded to `C-x m t`.

     -   `molecule-verify`: Run automated tests against instances.
+Binded to `C-x m v`.

+    -   `molecule-debug`: Toggle debug on or off.
+Binded to `C-x m b`.

 2. Variables:

     -   `molecule-command`: It uses molecule in the path by default.

-    -   `molecule-debug`: If set to `t`, it will pass the `--debug` flag to molecule.
+    -   `molecule-debug-v`: If set to `t`, it will pass the `--debug` flag to molecule.
 Set to nil by default.

 <a id="org69992bf"></a>